Crossing Number Bound in Knot Mosaics: Future research directions

-This conjecture is supported by the crossing pattern of these knots, but as it would be difficult to calculate knot polynomials even for the 23 crossing endless knot, not to mention larger crossing numbers, the conjecture remains open to other methods.
-Nevertheless, one potential implication is that for each $M_{n}$ where $n$ is odd, there would be two endless knots, a left-handed and right-handed version, that are representable on $M_{n}$.

 Finally, we suggest an extension of knot mosaics to three dimensions.
-Using cubic blocks rather than square tiles, we can represent a knot in its three dimensional form without imposing crossings onto a 2D representation, while still maintaining a degree of rigidity.
+Using cubic blocks rather than square tiles, we can represent a knot in its three dimensional form without imposing crossings onto a two dimensional representation, while still maintaining a degree of rigidity.
 Define a \emph{standard cube} as an analog of a mosaic tile: a cube contains 0, 1, 2 or 3 strands, and each face of the cube intersects at most 1 strand in the center of the face.
 In addition, for each strand within a cube there is at most one critical point in any direction on the interior arc of the strand.
 Define an \emph{n-cubic knot} as an $n\times n\times n$ array of suitably connected standard cubes.
 Furthermore, define the \emph{grid number} of a knot (analog of mosaic number) to be the smallest natural number $g$ such that the knot is representable as a $g$-cubic knot.
 Note that mosaic number is a (bad) upper bound for grid number.
-Further research questions on the topic of cubic knots are proposed below.
+Further research questions on the topic of cubic knots can be asked such as the one proposed below.

 \begin{question}

 For a knot $K$ with mosaic number $m$ and grid number $g$, $g\leq m$.
 Find a sharper upper bound for $g$. \end{question}

 The authors would like to thank Sam Lomonaco and Lou Kauffman for use of many of the figures in this paper, as well as Joe Paat and Lew Ludwig for inspirational discussions resulting from their paper with Erica Evans \cite{lep}.